Solver

 An initial starting point for the solver.
 If supplied, this point will be used instead of the returned value of the startingPoint() function.
 The default is null, which indicates that the function should be called to obtain the initial starting point.

-The difference between the previous solution's unpenalized objective function value and the current solution's unpenalized objective function value.
+The difference between the current solution's unpenalized objective function value and the previous solution's unpenalized objective function value.

 Functions

-Recognizing the need to be able to compare solutions that may have sampling error, the user can override this function to provide more extensive comparison or supply an instance of the CompareSolutionsIfc interface via the solutionComparer property Returns -1 if first is less than the second solution, 0 if the solutions are to be considered equivalent, and 1 if the first is larger than the second solution.
+Recognizing the need to be able to compare solutions that may have sampling error, the user can override this function to provide more extensive comparison or supply an instance of the Comparator

 Note that the iterations can only be ended before running all iterations or before running the next iteration.
 Use stopIterations() to cause a graceful completion of inner and outer iterations.